4 years ago

 Conor and I got married exactly one year after moving in together and found out I was pregnant a month later.
 Getting settled into a new home before our baby arrived sounded less stressful than moving with a baby, so he started the search for condos and townhouses in the city.

-We were looking for something in a good school district with parking, outdoor space, storage, three bedrooms (our room, baby’s room, and a home office/guest room), and in a perfect world, an older, charming building with a fireplace.
-We saw the cutest 3rd floor walk-up in Bucktown and almost made an offer, but two of my friends with kids urged me to pass on it because walking up 3 flights of stairs with a baby, groceries, and two dogs would be a pain.
+We were looking for something in a good school district with parking, outdoor space, and storage.
+We needed at least three bedrooms (our room, baby’s room, and a home office/guest room).
+And in a perfect world, an older, charming building with a fireplace.
+We saw the cutest 3rd floor walk-up in Bucktown and almost made an offer.
+Two of my friends with kids urged me to pass on it because the stairs would be a pain.
 People do it every single day and I still don’t think it would have been that big of a deal, but I can see how it might get old.

 The properties in the city that we could afford either needed a ton of work (making them a lot less affordable) or we were going to have to give up on something we really wanted which would have been fine, but nothing felt right.

 It was easy to narrow our search down to the western suburbs of Chicago since we have friends in the area, it’s closer to Conor’s family, and it’s an easy commute to the city.

 The idea of a house with a yard and driveway started to feel really good.
 Driving to and from the burbs started to feel like less of a big deal (I thought it would be a pain but it’s not!), and also started to feel right for us.
 After looking at about 10 houses, we found one we loved.
 Conor scheduled a second showing and we made an offer that had to be approved through a relocation company.
 Our offer hadn’t been accepted yet when our house came on the market. so Conor scheduled a showing that day.
 We were the first people to see the house and made an offer that day.